 Friday, September 24

 Pledges to plant native species

 On view from September 24 – October 24, 2021

 Community Installation: Friday, September 24 from 12:00 – 3:00 pm

 Free and open to the public, registrations required.
 For questions or further details contact firstname.lastname@example.org or call 978-283-0455 x110.

+The paintings of Martin Johnson Heade and Fitz Henry Lane allow us to imagine Cape Ann and costal New England from the perspective of a rural pastoral Colonial settlement.
 Historically, the salt marsh haystack was a structure made to store nutritious food for working animals.
-These iconic haystacks depicted in many of these paintings were beautiful beacons of function made up of Saltmeadow Cordgrass, Spartina patens.
-This plant was a critical crop in these artist’s lifetime and vitally important now in capturing water and providing a buffer to our increasingly aggressive weather patterns and rising seas.
+These iconic haystacks depicted in paintings by these two artists and others are beautiful beacons of function made up of saltmeadow cordgrass (spartina patens).
+This plant was a critical crop in these artists’ lifetime and vitally important now in capturing water and providing a buffer to our increasingly aggressive weather patterns and rising seas.

 Artist Statement: Kim Radochia